Integrated Pest Management for the Garden

 When to Hire a Professional

 While you’re focused on darkening your green thumb, don’t let other distractions get in the way.
-Hire a local lawn care professional to take some of the weekend chores off your to-do list.
-From mowing the lawn to aerating the soil, a lawn care pro can handle IPM for the yard while you negotiate with the gopher stealing your carrots.
+Find a lawn care professional on LawnStarter to take some of the weekend chores off your to-do list.
+From mowing the grass to aerating the soil, a lawn care pro can handle your turf tasks while you put the new Integrated Pest Management to work in your garden.